Visit Chalkwell beach with c2c trains

 How to get to Chalkwell Beach?

 Take the train from London Fenchurch Street which will go direct through to Chalkwell, and continues bound for Shoeburyness.
 The journey time from London is approximately 46 minutes.
-There are approximately 5 trains per hour on a weekday, depending on peak or off-peak travel time and adult return train tickets bought online more than three days in advance are £11.05 from London.
-Kids go for £2 on weekdays.
+There are approximately 5 trains per hour on a weekday, depending on peak or off-peak travel time and adult return train tickets bought online more than three days in advance are £11.40 from London.
+Kids go for £2 on weekends and over school holidays.

 Whether you’re travelling in a group or have the kids with you, explore our great value ticket offers to make sure to get the best deal for you.